tildebyte/ChucK-plugin-for-ST3/README.md

 ## Usage

- - Currently to get sounds out of SublimeText3 + ChucK we've set up a simple build script, located in the build menu.
+ - Currently to get sounds out of SublimeText3 + ChucK we've set up a simple build script.
 If you have your build settings configured to automatic then all you have to do is
     - start a new file, save it with a `.ck` extension
     - write out your chuck code, notice the beautiful syntax highlighting, completions and hints.
     - hit the shortcut for build (cmd+B, or ctrl+B by default).